heisluft/Beef-OpenGL-Header-Generator/README.md

 - If you've included Extensions in your header generation you can use `if(OpenGl.EXTENSION) {...}` to check whether the extension is supported for the device running your program.
 If you don't need this feature you can turn it off by specifying `-n` or `--noExtCheck` when running the generator
+- The bindings likely do **NOT** work with x32 as GLints, GLuints and the like are directly translated to (u)int32 for the reason that Beef does not really work on x32 atm.
+This *may* change in the future